• Data protection

 We use your personal data to:

-• Carry out our obligations in respect of the provision of your plan and the provision of our services.
+- Carry out our obligations in respect of the provision of our services.

-When we process your data for marketing purposes so that you can receive communications from us, we will only do so when we have obtained a valid opt-in consent from you.
+When you purchase any of our products and services we may process your data for marketing purposes so that you can receive communications from us, we will only do so when we have obtained a valid opt-in consent from you as outlined above under “Explicit Consent”.
 You may revoke your consent at any time.

 Disclosure of your information

 We may disclose your information to any member of our group, which means that we may disclose your information to our ultimate holding company and its subsidiaries.